sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/pitchstaircase4.svg "Pitch Stair block")

-These stacks can be used with the *Pitch-time Matrix* block to define the rows in the matrix.
+These stacks can be used with the *Phrase maker* block to define the rows in the matrix.

 ![alt tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/pitchstaircase5.svg "Pitch Stair block")